With just two months remaining in 2015, I am very excited by what United Church Homes has accomplished in a very short period of time.

 Amid this flurry of visible activity there is a myriad of behind-the-scenes meetings, debates, analyses — the lifeblood of activities associated with an expanding ministry.
 We’ve become adept at the art of conducting the diligence needed to make these strategic decisions, conscious of the unifying principle that all decisions are based on embracing our mission to create community, wholeness and peace.
 We’re able to consider these opportunities for the future because we’ve been prudent with our resources in the past.
 Our journey has led us here.

 This issue of Spirit magazine covers many of these achievements — the acquisition of a new community in Dayton, the progress of our ongoing capital improvement projects, and the impact of the Music & Memory program on one family.
-This coupling of diligence with decisions is also a recurring theme in the life stories of residents who are featured in these pages — John Rainey and Gene Finnegan of Parkvue, Fran Gottfried of Fairhaven, Miriam Buss of Oakhaven, Bob Perdue of Patriot Ridge, Carol Guinn of Biimaadiiziiwiin, and the Armed Forces veterans of Chapel Hill.
+This coupling of diligence with decisions is also a recurring theme in the life stories of residents who are featured in these pages — John Rainey and Gene Finnegan of Parkvue, Fran Gottfried of Fairhaven, Miriam Buss of Oakhaven, Bob Perdue of Trinity Community at Fairborn (formerly Patriot Ridge), Carol Guinn of Biimaadiiziiwiin, and the Armed Forces veterans of Chapel Hill.
 Each of these residents conducted some of their own diligence before proceeding with a life-changing decision.